JetBrains/kotlin-web-site/docs/topics/generics.md

 // Java
 void copyAll(Collection<Object> to, Collection<String> from) {
     to.addAll(from);
     // !!!
-Would not compile with the naive declaration of addAll:
+Would not compile with the native declaration of addAll:
     // Collection<String> is not a subtype of Collection<Object>
 }
 ```